igearfs/nlm_api_wrapper_public/README.md

 - Pre-disposed data birth conditions (DNA)
 - Food Quality (Chemicals in what you eat, where was the food grown?
 Do we have soil results for what the food is taking in for nutrients)
 - AI integration to detect anomalies and potential outbreaks.
+- AI integration for document parsing and pull in codes to check them with nlm.
+- Use noremal code to parse structured data for lookups.
+Like PDF, Excel... with appropriate parsers.
 - Natural and functional medicine approaches as well as western medicine.
 - Transparency and informed consent.
 - Disease discovery from ICD-10 codes alerts to Kafka for interested systems